denko-rb/denko-piboard/README.md

   - [ ] > 1 interface
   - [x] WS2812 addressable LED via SPI MOSI
   - [ ] SPI Listeners from `denko`
-  - **Note**: Always setup the SPI interface to bind the `CE0` pin, and no more.
-Since these bindings cannot be changed without rebooting, this gem is written to use `CE0` if you give the corresponding GPIO number as your enable pin, but separately toggle any other GPIO to function as your enable pin, if needed.
-This way you bind the fewest pins possible to the SPI device, and leave them free for any use.
+  - **Note**:  Set up the SPI interface to bind the `CS0` select pin, and no others.
+Pins bound to the SPI interface cannot be used for GPIO, and bindings cannot be changed without rebooting. `PiBoard` can use `CS0` (give the associated GPIO number) **OR** any arbitrary GPIO as a SPI device select pin.
 - [ ] UART
 - [ ] BitBang I2C
 - [ ] BitBang SPI